Portrait from the Jamesons in America: 1637-1900.

 While his name is certainly one of the stranger ones you'll read about here, a fair amount of information can be found online in regards to Jameson's life, which is quite surprising considering the overall obscurity of the man.
 Despite living to be only fifty years old, Jameson left a substantial legacy in Vermont agricultural circles, and over a century after his death in 1886, Jameson's name was prominently featured in Paul Searls' 2006 work Two Vermonts: Geography and Identity, 1865-1910.
 This informative book yielded many interesting tidbits on Jameson's life, and I count it as one of the most important resources when it came to doing research for this profile.

 Zuar Jameson's story begins with his birth in Irasburg on January 5, 1835, the sixth of eleven children born to Alexander (1798-1871) and Sarah Knowles Locke Jameson (1804-1863).
 Zuar's parents had migrated from New Hampshire to Irasburg some years previously, and our subject received his unusual name in honor of Alexander Jameson's cousin Zuar Eldridge (1760-1812), with whom Alexander resided during his youth in New Hampshire.

 Zuar E. Jameson is recorded as attending public schools in the Irasburg area and was later enrolled in a private academy.
 Little could be found on Jameson's early life after completing his education, although the earlier mentioned Two Vermonts notes that Zuar taught school for a time in Irasburg whilst still a teenager.
-The Jameson family history (entitled the Jamesons In America: 1647-1900) remarks that he decided upon a career in farming at an early age and was engaged in this pursuit for a good majority of his life.
+The Jameson family history (entitled the Jamesons In America: 1647-1900) remarks that he embarked upon a career in farming at an early age and was engaged in this pursuit for all his life.
 Jameson married in Irasburg on June 25, 1860 to Rhode Island-born Mary Ellen Wilcox (born 1842), with whom he had four children: Arthur Lincoln (1867-1930), Grace Winfred (born 1867), Isadore Darling (died aged ten months in 1877) and Bessie Antoinette (died aged two months in 1878).